 If you’re vegan and want to have dinner in a sceney River North spot, go to Sunda.
 This Asian fusion restaurant is another non-vegan place that has a separate vegan menu.
 You can get sushi rolls, tofu pad thai, and a version of their crispy brussels sprout salad.
 Will it be loud and crowded?
 Yes.
 But that’s why you’re in River North.

-This is the Chinese restaurant from the same people who own Girl & The Goat, and like that spot, Duck Duck Goat has a separate menu for vegans.
-In this case, though, that menu is much more extensive.
-This is where you go for a fun night out.
+This is the Chinese restaurant from the same people who own Girl & The Goat, and Duck Duck Goat has a separate menu for vegans.
+And this is where you go for a fun night out.
 You’ll be eating dishes like pecan cauliflower and glass noodles in a blueberry sauce.
-The bigger tables with lazy susans make it easy to share a lot of things, so go with a big group if you want to try as much as possible.
+The bigger tables with lazy Susans make it easy to share a lot of things, so go with a big group if you want to try as much as possible.

-Urban Vegan is a vegan Thai restaurant in Ravenswood.
-It used to mainly be a carryout spot, but now it’s a full sit-down restaurant.
+This vegan Thai restaurant in Ravenswood used to mainly be a carryout spot, but now it’s a full sit-down restaurant.
 You’ll find dishes like tofu satay, soy chicken with peanut sauce, and a number of curries.
 It’s a fantastic neighborhood option for vegan Asian food.